 - 15.1 Any trap that will throw a clay target the required distance may be used.
-In the event of any layout being equipped with a hand cocked or hand loaded trap the Referee must ensure the trapper has sufficient time to reload the trap before the next call is made. - The Shoot Director shall ensure all traps, whether they are manually operated or automatically operated shall have appropriate safety procedures in place.
+Automatic Traps are preferred for competition.
+In the event of any layout being equipped with a hand cocked or hand loaded trap the Referee must ensure the trapper has sufficient time to reload the trap before the next call is made. - 15.2 The Host Branch / Club shall ensure all traps, whether they are manually or automatically operated shall have appropriate safety procedures in place for the trap operators.
 The attention to safety for the manual trap operator and the access of approach to any automatic traps shall be specifically addressed.